open2c/cooler/docs/cli.rst

 .. option:: -k, --chunksize <chunksize>

-    Sets the amount of pixel data loaded from disk at one time.
-Can affect the performance of joins on high resolution datasets.
-Default is to load as many rows as there are bins.
+    Sets the number of pixel records loaded from disk at one time.
+Can affect the performance of joins on high resolution datasets.   [default: 1000000]

 .. option:: -o, --out <out>